Michelleoc/pands-project/README.md

 We can see that the box and whisker plots are squashed at the top of the range, with many evaluations achieving 100% accuracy, and some pushing down into the high 80% accuracies.

-# Make predictions on test/validation dataset
+NOTE NOTE NOTE Make predictions on test/validation dataset

 **Step 8 - Final model selection**